-The proposed bill amends the Pennsylvania Municipalities Planning Code to improve the planning and approval processes for land developments that have regional significance and impact.
-It introduces a new section, Section 502.2, which requires developers to notify relevant municipalities and planning commissions within 10 days of submitting a preliminary plat application if their project may have regional implications.
-This section also allows affected municipalities to request an impact analysis within 30 days of receiving such notification.
-Additionally, the bill establishes Article V-B, which outlines the definitions and purposes related to developments of regional significance, emphasizing the need for coordinated reviews and mitigation of potential adverse impacts on community services, the economy, and the environment.
+The proposed bill amends the Pennsylvania Municipalities Planning Code to improve the planning and approval processes for land developments with regional significance.
+It introduces a new Section 502.2, which requires developers to notify relevant municipalities and planning commissions within 10 days of submitting a preliminary plat application if the project may have regional implications.
+Affected municipalities can request an impact analysis within 30 days of notification.
+The bill also establishes Article V-B, which defines developments of regional significance and emphasizes the need for coordinated reviews to mitigate potential adverse impacts on community services, the economy, and the environment.
+Additionally, it sets time limits for governing bodies or planning agencies to act on applications and clarifies that no plat can be approved without the completion or financial guarantee of required improvements.

 Statutes/Laws affected: